We got in one last trip to our favourite apple orchard in last week – a sad day indeed, as it’s now closed for the season.

 Combine sugars, salt, and spices in a large bowl.

 Wash apples well, especially if you plan to make Apple Scrap Jelly with the peels and cores.

 Peel, core and slice apples as thin as possible, then toss the slices to coat with sugar as you throw them in the bowl.

-Add lemon juice and zest at the end, mix well, then set aside for 2-4 hours at room temperature.
+Add lemon juice and zest, mix well, then set aside for 2-4 hours at room temperature.

 Step 2: Prepare Pie Crust

 Combine flour and salt in a mixing bowl.
 Add room-temperature shortening.
 Cut the shortening into the flour mixture until rough crumbs.